Pheochromocytoma: An Adrenal Gland Tumor

 Treatment may include:

 - Surgery.
+This is the most common treatment.
 The surgeon may remove 1 or both adrenal glands.

 - Medicine.
 If you are too sick for surgery, you may take medicine.
 But this is rarely done.
 The tumor is mainly treated with surgery.